Starting and stopping the server

 Traveler servers with the internal database or a pool of servers with an enterprise database, the database requires periodic maintenance to maintain optimal performance.

-ActiveSync devices, such as Windows Phone and Tablet, BlackBerry 10, and Apple iOs, cannot support the full range of acceptable Domino
+Apple devices cannot support the full range of acceptable Domino

 mail addresses.
-To allow the device to properly handle non-standard internet address formats, IBM Notes
+To allow the Apple device to properly handle non-standard internet address formats, Lotus Notes

-Traveler has a feature that encodes them into internet addresses supported by these devices.
+Traveler has a feature that encodes them into internet addresses supported by Apple devices.

 Enforcing data sync limits